-Volatile political mood emboldens soccer abuse, Ouseley says
+Soccer activist says political rhetoric stirs racist chants

 “People bring their prejudices into football,” Ouseley told The Associated Press, “because those prejudices are in society.”

-Particularly alarming to the Kick It Out chairman is the fallout from former British Foreign Secretary Boris Johnson making disparaging comparisons about women who wear face-covering veils.
+The Kick It Out chairman is concerned supporters can “take a lead” from inflammatory statements by U.S. President Donald Trump and that outbursts by British politicians are “warping people’s minds.”
+Particularly alarming to Ouseley is the fallout from former British Foreign Secretary Boris Johnson making disparaging comparisons about women who wear face-covering veils.

 “It won’t surprise me to see in the next few weeks … in grounds people are insulting Muslims and calling them bank robbers and post boxes,” Ouseley said, referencing Johnson’s comments.
 “That’s how people pick up on things.
 It forms itself into a chant and then suddenly it’s part of football.”